2025 Light Air Services Beechcraft 1900 crash

-On 29 January 2025, a Beechcraft 1900D operated by Eagle Air on behalf of Light Air Services crashed in Unity State, located in the Greater Upper Nile region of South Sudan.
+On 29 January 2025, a Beechcraft 1900 operated by Eagle Air on behalf of Light Air Services crashed in Unity State, located in the Greater Upper Nile region of South Sudan.
 The aircraft was on a routine scheduled charter flight from GPOC Unity Airstrip to Juba International Airport when it crashed shortly after takeoff, killing 20 out of 21 on board.
 The aircraft was transporting oil workers to the South Sudanese capital Juba.

 Background

 Aircraft

-The aircraft involved was a 23-year-old twin engined turboprop Beechcraft 1900D originally registered as N60069 before being delivered to New Zealand's Eagle Airways as ZK-EAF in 2002.
-Ugandan airline Eagle Air purchased the frame in 2016, bearing the registration 5X-RHB.
+The aircraft involved was a 23-year-old twin engined turboprop Beechcraft 1900D.
+Ugandan airline Eagle Air purchased the aircraft in 2016, bearing the registration 5X-RHB.
 The aircraft was stored until it was leased to Light Air Services in 2017.

 Passengers and crew

 There were 21 people aboard the aircraft: 19 passengers and 2 pilots.
 Sixteen of the passengers were South Sudanese, while one Indian, two Chinese nationals and two Ugandan crew were also on board.
 The aircraft was operated by Light Air Services aviation company and was chartered by the passengers' employer, the Chinese petroleum firm Greater Pioneer Oil Company (GPOC), which is a consortium of China National Petroleum Corporation and Nile Petroleum Corporation.